billisandr/tide_reader_pattern_aware/README.md

-# Water Level Measurement System: Pattern-Aware Matching
+# Water Level Measurement System: Pattern Matching

-*Advanced water level detection for scales with complex markings and patterns*
+*Pattern-matching based water level measurement from captured images of scales with repeatitive patterns*

 > Disclaimer: This work is part of a non-funded prototype research idea conducted at the [SenseLAB](http://senselab.tuc.gr/) of the [Technical University of Crete](https://www.tuc.gr/el/archi).